Tokarsky98/PlaywrightMT/README.md

 ## HTML Reports

-In tests on CI we use HTML reporter with trace viewer that trace only failed tests.
+The tests on CI contains HTML reporter with trace viewer that trace only failed tests.
 If you want to use it, click on **Artifacts** section on the **PlaywrightMT** repository and then click on **playwright-report** to download **.zip** file.
 Later, extract the zip file into **playwright-report** folder (create it).
 After that you can open report with command:

     npx playwright show-report

 ## TypeDoc Documentation

-In this project we use the TypeDoc, a documentation generator for TypeScript.
+The project uses the TypeDoc, a documentation generator for TypeScript.

 Build separately written documentation by running: